Returned from Duty

 John Cowell

-His name is on the Roll of Honour
+His name is on Whittle le Woods 1914 - 1915 Roll of Honour

 Brother-in-law of William Heatley, Which makes him related to me!

-The other is John Cowell c1870, a Cotton Weaver of County Terrace in 1911, married to a Margaret Cranshaw
+The other is John Cowell c1870, a Cotton Weaver of County Terrace in 1911, married to Margaret Cranshaw

 66